jnozzi/cocoadev.com/markdown/FunctorPatternDesignAnalysis.md

 You're welcome.

 Remember that in Object Oriented languages, polymorphism is a Very Nice Thing (tm).
 You can certainly use categories, as long as  your message is generic enough to work in all of them.
-In other words, you can implement 'sqrtOfMembers' for each of  General/NSArray, General/PRQuadTree, General/PRVector, General/PRLayer or id<sqrtAble>.
+In other words, you can implement 'sqrtOfMembers' for each of  NSArray, PRQuadTree, PRVector, PRLayer or id<sqrtAble>.
 As long as you have a category for each that implements 'sqrtOfMembers', the calling code can be written so that it doesn't care WHAT type the data is in - only that it knows how to perform the requested task.

---General/TimHart
+--TimHart

 ----